jge162/Action-Workflows/README.md

 ## Purpose of this repository:

 >[!IMPORTANT]\
->This is template to copy simple-to-use GitHub actions, for the initial setup of any repository.
+>This is a template for copying simple-to-use GitHub actions, designed for the initial setup of any repository.

 ## Example action to run a `python.py` file to verify that no errors exist in your code: